Last updated: January 26, 2023

-Best way to go about integrating business processes is to start with one that is really causing you to lose money due to current inefficient procedures.
+The best way to go about integrating business processes is to start with the one that is really causing you to lose money due to current inefficient procedures.
 Once the concept is proven and you see the benefits of the solution, you can go back to your strategy document to plan what are the next processes that you want to improve.

 Aren’t you using cloud integrations yet?
 You should!
 We have previously written about why you should use a cloud-based integration platform for business-to-business data sharing.
-Even if you are skeptical, you should include it in your strategy and try.
+Even if you are skeptical, you should include it in your strategy and try it.
 Due to predictable pricing, you don’t have much to lose.

 Cloud will enable you to execute all that’s written above.
 Additionally, the solutions developed and deployed on top of a cloud platform are flexible, scalable, and easy to manage and maintain.

 The most important factors are that modern iPaaS has been designed to free you from the burden of integrations: solutions are deployed faster (this drops the price of integrations significantly) and your IT team doesn’t need to have integration expertise, your partner firm’s Professional Services team will handle it all on your behalf.

 Obviously, here at Youredi, we are partial.
 This is why we have written another post on how you can find the best data integration provider for your needs.
 However, trying out the cloud as part of a small pilot won’t hurt – and you may even go for more.

 Security must be your number one priority when you connect with external parties and share business-critical information with them.
 This has been one of the key concerns of all our customers.

 You may already have a security assessment procedure, but if you don’t, consider developing one simultaneously with your integration strategy.

 Your assessment may be influenced by your organization’s security policies, as well as governmental policies and often these exclude the cloud for security reasons.